zopefoundation/grok/doc/tutorial.rst

 Showing pages
 =============

 Showing web pages is what puts the *web* in "web applications".
-You start doing this with HTML templates, but Grok doesn't stop at templates.
-Most web pages in a web application will contain complex presentation logic that is better handled by separate Python code in conjunction with templates.
+Typically HTML templates are used for this, but Grok doesn't stop at templates.
+Most web pages in a real-world web application will contain complex presentation logic that is better handled by separate Python code in conjunction with templates.
 This becomes especially important in more complex interactions with the user, such as form handling.
 After reading this chapter, you should already be able to write simple web applications with Grok.

 Publishing a simple web page
 ----------------------------

 Let's publish a simple static web page.
-Grok is geared towards web applications and therefore not really meant for publishing a large number of static (pregenerated) web pages.
+Grok is geared towards web applications and therefore is not really meant for publishing a large number of static (pregenerated) web pages.
 For that you're better off to use a specialized system such as Apache.
 Nonetheless, in order to develop any web application we need to know how to put some simple